rackerlabs/design-system/_component_design/toggle.md

 Construct the control container so that it is 32px by 32px.
 Construct the option icon so that it is 16px by 16px.

 The images in this documentation include the card view icon and the list view icon.
 You are not limited to these icons.
-You can use any Rackspace icon to support your use case.
 If you need to create a new icon, follow the guidelines available in [Iconography]({{site.baseurl}}/style/iconography.html#icon-construction).

 {% endcolumn %}